Jezzamonn/fourier/content.md

 # Fourier transforms.
 What the heck are they???

-This is a super simple explanation of what a fourier transform does, and some different ways it can useful.
+This is a super simple explanation of what a Fourier transform does, and some different ways it can useful.
 I’m going to do my best to keep it simple and math-free.

 ## So what is this thing??